 4. Use a Writing Font Style That Is Natural to You

 If you use cursive writing, use it to stylize your initials.
 Since letters like g, j, f, and s can lend visual uniqueness when written in cursive, these can add small flourishes, such as loops, twists, and dashes to your signature.

 Font style also comes into play when choosing the text of your email signature.
 Choose one that is professional and readable.

 5. Add Design Elements That Suit Your Background

-If your background, occupation, and interests are a vital component of your personality, you might want to reflect it in your signature.
+If your background, occupation, and interests are vital to your personality, you might want to reflect them in your signature.

 Whether you want a corporate email signature for official communications, a legal signature that is distinctly yours, or a simple handwritten note for a loved one, there are numerous examples from which you can draw inspiration.